C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

 ---
 ## What is a Node?
-Nodes are simply just CRIPT objects.
+* Nodes are simply just CRIPT objects.

+### How to know if a Node has been saved or not?
+* When a Node is saved a URL is created for it

 ---